metapolator/metapolator/Docs/architecture.md

 AngularJS integration
 ---------------------
-For modeling the AngularJS part I followed some recommendation on the web particular influential was:
+For modeling the AngularJS part I followed some recommendations on the web.
+Particularly influential was:
 [An AngularJS Style Guide for Closure Users at Google](https://google-styleguide.googlecode.com/svn/trunk/angularjs-google-style.html) except that we use RequireJS for module loading and hence have some differences stemming from that.

 A first draft of the directory structure follows.
-However, this is just a mock-up yet, to test the concept and to explain the design:
+However, this is just a mock-up, to test the concept and to explain the design:

 ```
 .